 They fall asleep in the double bed.
 When they wake, there is a rat in the room.
 Winston is terrified of rats, but Julia throws her shoe at it and then stops up the hole with a piece of cloth.

-The rat further indicates that there new "home" is not secure.
+The rat further indicates that their new "home" is not secure.

 Afterward, as they look at the picture of the church on the wall, Winston speaks the first line of the nursery rhyme he learned.
 Julia, to his surprise, provides the next two lines.
 She says that she will take the picture down and clean behind it another day.
 As they ready to leave the room, Winston gazes into the glass paperweight, imagining that it is the room they are in, and that the coral inside is his life and Julia's, fixed in eternity.